 Stick them on with a dab of melted chocolate.
 It's what I did to create the Witch's Hat Macaron Tower.
 Don't be scared to make a mess, either, as too much chocolate 'glue' can make them look like black eyes!

-Unlike the macarons in my books, this filling recipe can be eaten the day they are made.
-Many pumpkin macarons just use pumpkin spice but these ones actually contain delicious roasted pumpkin.
+Unlike many pumpkin macarons that just use pumpkin spice, these ones actually contain delicious roasted pumpkin - or use your favourite Libby's purée.
 They have a good hint of pumpkin spice too.

 Exploding Sugar

-Pistachio, Coconut and Wasabi Macarons are definitely my favourite macarons to die for.
-The recipe is in Mad About Macarons with flavours inspired by Michelin starred chef, William Ledeuil from tasting these flavour associations in a pistachio and wasabi ice cream dessert years ago.
+Pistachio, Coconut and Wasabi Macarons are definitely my favourite macarons to die for (in my first book).
+The macaron flavours were inspired by Michelin starred chef, William Ledeuil from tasting a dessert like this pistachio ice cream.

 Although it looks like a whopping load of wasabi in the ganache recipe, the right dosage of white chocolate, coconut cream, vanilla and pistachio makes a perfect Hallowe'en concoction.
 The surprising mixture cuts out the fire just leaving the hint of wasabi behind on the tongue.